apokryphus/advanced-combat-system/README.md

 Geralt's default moveset/animations are available for use at any time.
 ACS allows compatibility with other mods that alter it.
   - Recommended options are [SCAAR](https://www.nexusmods.com/witcher3/mods/5800) and [E3 Improved Combat Animations](https://www.nexusmods.com/witcher3/mods/3474).

-Each ACS moveset comes with its own unique combos, abilities, and weapon arts.
+Each ACS moveset comes with:
+- Its own unique combos, abilities, and weapon arts.

-Each ACS moveset has its own set of dodges/rolls and weapon-holding animations.
+- Its own set of dodges/rolls and weapon-holding animations.

 Additionally, the mod allows for vampire combat animations and abilities while the player is unarmed.
 Can be toggled on or off.